golubitsky/music/README.md

 - [ ] CSS: how to set font-size based on parent container size?
 - [x] Move shuffle logic out of UI
 - [x] Unskip interval tests.
+- [ ] Flashcards
+  - [ ] Extract DeckSelection React Component.
+Does this require state management?
-- [ ] Flashcards: export constants, not functions.
+  - [ ] Export constants, not functions.
-- [ ] Flashcards: move deck definitions out of UI.
+  - [x] Move deck definitions out of UI.
+  - [ ] Do not export DECKS.
+  - [ ] Clean up deck selection logic in the UI (abstract more).